YarinBeni/DHC--Gnazim-Project/README.md

   <img src="https://github.com/YarinBeni/DHC--Gnazim-Project/blob/main/data_images_examples/POC_sample3_handwriten.png?raw=true" width="350" height="250" alt="Handwritten OCR Sample Image" />
 </p>

-*Figures: The images above are samples from the Ganazim Institute's archival collections, illustrating the types of data our OCR project is tackling.
-The first image is an example of a document with significant noise, demonstrating the complexities involved in extracting textual information accurately.
-The second image showcases a handwritten document, highlighting the challenges of interpreting varied handwriting styles.
-These images represent the diversity and condition of materials in the world's largest archive of Hebrew literature, containing a wealth of manuscripts, letters, and personal documents from the late 19th century to today.*
+*Figures: Displayed above are two contrasting examples of the data from the Ganazim Institute's archive.
+The first image is a relatively clean document, reflecting the best-case scenario for text extraction via OCR.
+The second is a handwritten document with a higher degree of complexity, indicative of the varied handwriting styles present in the collection.
+Despite the apparent structure in many documents, our project also contends with materials that have significant noise, including those with a mix of typewritten and handwritten text.
+These samples underscore the diversity of challenges we face as we work to digitize the extensive archive of Hebrew literature, dating from the late 19th century to the modern era.*

 ## Project Goals